 Opportunity won’t last long

 “Every dark cloud has a silver lining” isn’t it?
-For me leaders should think WFH as a strategic initiative.
-Introduce new policies, get the HR to wear the modern HR hat and train and set the expectations to the immediate leaders/managers on the modern way of getting work done from the teams.
+For me, leaders should think of WFH as a strategic initiative.
+Introduce new policies, get the HR to wear the modern HR hat, and train and set the expectations to the immediate leaders/managers on the modern way of getting work done from the teams.
 Use the tools which are necessary to facilitate the work, not to track the in/out time or number of hours they worked on a given day and to capture the screens of the workers and evaluate if they are browsing the internet during the working hours.
-These measures drive away the productivity of the individuals, instead they fear enjoying the work.
+These measures drive away from the productivity of the individuals, instead, they fear enjoying the work.
 Focus more on how to make WFH more effective.
-Identify the organizational processes that blocks it.
+Identify the organizational processes that block it.
 Redefine them.
 Identify more creative ways to socialize the teams and how effectively we can coordinate the work and assure the on-time delivery of the work with the expected level of quality that meets the organizational goals.
-It does not have to be the perfect solution at first, but WFH will be more cost effective for both employer and employee.
+It does not have to be the perfect solution at first, but WFH will be more cost-effective for both employer and employee.
 So, leadership will have to engage with employees very closely and work together creatively.

-Finally, remove the traditional hat and ready to be more tactful during this time period.
+Finally, remove the traditional hat and ready to be more tactful during this time.
 WFH should be a strategic initiative.
-Be extra flexible, Understand the importance, lead by example, adjust work expectations, get rid from the traditional working shifts and start to think of introducing more asynchronous work, rethink about the collaboration, focus more on the quality outcomes than continuous monitoring and let your team decide how best they can be part of your goals.
+Be extra flexible, Understand the importance, lead by example, adjust work expectations, get rid of the traditional working shifts and start to think of introducing more asynchronous work, rethink the collaboration, focus more on the quality outcomes than continuous monitoring and let your team decide how best they can be part of your goals.